Course Work at Other Institutions

 Other circumstances pertaining specifically to Total, GPA, and Residency requirements may impact the decision to take coursework elsewhere.
 Please consult those areas of the Catalog for additional information.

 Once the Registrar’s Office receives the official transcript, credits will be accepted for those approved courses in which the student received grade of 'C' or higher.
 Semester hours for accepted transfer courses will be adjusted to conform to Wofford’s curriculum, if necessary.
 The grades on courses taken elsewhere are not included in the computation of the student’s GPA.
-The only exception to this rule is for coursework completed in a Wofford-related study abroad program, or as part of the cross-registration program in effect with Converse College and USC-Upstate.
-With these three programs, credits are accepted for all officially approved courses and the grades for all courses are included in the GPA computation in the same fashion as grades for courses taken at Wofford.
+The only exception to this rule is for coursework completed in a Wofford-related study abroad program, or as part of the cross-registration program in effect with Converse College.
+With these programs, credits are accepted for all officially approved courses and the grades for all courses are included in the GPA computation in the same fashion as grades for courses taken at Wofford.

 Certain scholarship awards programs require that coursework applied toward continued eligibility be done at the institution from which the student will earn the degree.
 Students should seek information from the Director of Financial Aid.